Adu: Is the Netflix Movie Based on Real Life?

 Netflix’s ‘Adú’ is another film that attempts to encapsulate immigration and migrant experience.
 The film’s plot is divided into three parallel narratives.
 One revolves around the life of a young boy and his sister, who attempt to fit themselves in the hold of a plane just to escape their continent and reach Europe.
-The second narrative highlights the struggles of an environmental activist who has to deal with ongoing poaching activities in Africa.
-And the third and final narrative is about a group of guards who helm the responsibility of stopping people from trying to jump the fence in Melilla.
-In the end, all of these stories come together and show how many people in the African continent are still trying to find ways to escape so that they can seek better lives in the world outside.
+The second narrative highlights the struggles of an environmental activist who deals with ongoing poaching activities in Africa.
+The third and final narrative is about a group of guards responsible for stopping people from trying to jump the fence in Melilla.
+In the end, all of these stories come together and show how many people in the African continent are still trying to find ways to escape and seek better lives in the world outside.

-Clearly, the film draws its inspiration from real life, so let’s further explore what exactly inspired director Salvador Calvo to make a movie about Africa.
+Clearly, the film draws inspiration from real life, so let’s further explore what inspired director Salvador Calvo to make a movie about Africa.

 Is Adú Based on a True Story?

 ‘Adú’ is not based on a true story, and for the most part, its characters are a work of fiction.
 However, the film’s storyline is inspired by real-life events.
 As mentioned above, the first narrative of the film revolves around two African siblings who attempt to escape their continent by attempting to hide inside an aircraft.
-The idea behind this segment of the movie came from a real incident of 2015 where an 8-year-old boy was found in the suitcase of a woman at an airport’s security checkpoint.
-It was later deduced that the lady was actually paid by the boy’s father, who wanted to reunite with his son in the Canary Islands after being separated from him in Ceuta.
+The idea behind this segment of the movie came from a real incident in 2015 where an 8-year-old boy was found in the suitcase of a woman at an airport’s security checkpoint.
+It was later deduced that the boy’s father paid the lady, who wanted to reunite with his son in the Canary Islands after being separated from him in Ceuta.

 The second narrative of the film portrays the life of a struggling environmental activist.
-It seemingly alludes to the real poaching threats in the African continent where the ivory tusks of elephants are cut off and carved into ornaments.
+It seemingly alludes to the real poaching threats in the African continent, where the ivory tusks of elephants are cut off and carved into ornaments.
 In the 80s, an international trade ban was introduced since China was the top consumer of these ivory ornaments.
-But even after this ban, the numbers kept increasing and even led to a rise in illegal trafficking of these ornaments.
+But even after this ban, the numbers kept increasing, which led to a rise in the illegal trafficking of these ornaments.
 With its depiction of tuskless and dead elephants, the films shed light on the crude reality of poaching from the perspective of a social reformer.

 Read More: Is Mon frère Based on a True Story?